-Based in Milwaukee, Joy Global manufactures electric shovels, dragline excavators, drills, and other mining equipment for use in surface (through its P&H brand) and Read more
+Milwaukee-based Joy Global manufactures electric shovels, dragline excavators, drills, and other mining equipment for use in surface (through its P&H brand) and underground Read more

 A Deep Discount on This Narrow-Moat Metals Stock Watch more